Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Introduction and main results

-Bertoin \cite{BertoinSSF} and Berestycki \cite{berest02} have shown that the laws of self-similar fragmentation processes are characterized by three parameters: the index $a$, a non-negative erosion coefficient, and a dislocation measure $\nu$ on $\sd$.
+Bertoin~\cite{BertoinSSF} and Berestycki~\cite{berest02} have shown that the laws of self-similar fragmentation processes are characterized by three parameters: the index $a$, a nonnegative erosion coefficient and a dislocation measure $\nu$ on $\sd$.
 The idea is that every sub-object of the initial object, with mass $x$ say, will suddenly split into sub-sub-objects of masses $xs_1,xs_2,\ldots$ at rate $x^a\nu(\d\bs)$, independently of the other sub-objects.
 Erosion accounts for the formation of zero-mass particles that are continuously ripped off the fragments.

-For our concerns, we will consider only the special case where the erosion phenomenon has no role and the dislocation measure does not charge the set $\{\bs\in \sd:\sum_is_i<1\}$.
-One says that $\nu$ is {\em conservative}.
-This motivates the following definition.
+For our concerns, we will consider only the special case where the erosion phenomenon has no role and the dislocation measure does not charge the set $\{\bs\in \sd\dvtx\sum_is_i<1\}$.
+One says that $\nu$ is \textit{conservative}.
+This motivates the following definition. \begin{definition} A \textit{dislocation measure} is a $\sigma$-finite measure $\nu$ on $\sd$ such that $\nu(\{(1,0,0,\ldots)\})=0$ and